carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 [//]: # "These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:"
 [//]: # "- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_"
 [//]: # "- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_"

+action:  clearly discuss and define measures of perfomance...

 Back-testing? <br>
 Training test split? <br>